sharling-lz/mp-gcn/README.md

 cd torchlight; python setup.py install;
 ```

 ### Data Preparation

-1. NJUST-Anomaly data contains 137 videos, including 107 training videos and 30 test videos.
-You can download [here]() .
-The data should like this.
+1. Our NJUST-Anomaly dataset contains 137 videos, including 107 training video clips and 30 testing video clips.
+All of the video clips can be downloaded [here](https://pan.baidu.com/s/1TT8Qn0Q8nkhxOeY5_QaiRg).
+Extraction code: wpbj.
+The directory tree should look like this:

    ```
    ${NJUST-Anomaly data}